iamgmujtaba/LTC-SUM/README.md

   doi={10.1109/ACCESS.2022.3209275}}
 ```

-The following paper are also related to this reserach, please cite the articles if you use the code.
+The following papers are also related to this research, please cite the articles if you use the code.
 ```

 @inproceedings{mujtabasigmap2022,